howerj/liblisp/src/led/linenoise.md

 Patches should be provided in the respect of linenoise sensibility for small easy to understand code.

-Send feedbacks to antirez at gmail
+(Note; originally it said "Send feedback to antirez at gmail" however this library has been modified from the original, so make sure any bugs are present also in the original before sending feedback).